-4. Temporary medical aircraft which cannot, either for lack of time or because of their characteristics, be marked with the distinctive emblem, may use the distinctive signals authorized in this Chapter.
+2. Temporary medical aircraft which cannot, either for lack of time or because of their characteristics, be marked with the distinctive emblem, may use the distinctive signals authorized in this Chapter.
+The best method of effective identification and recognition of medical aircraft is, however, the use of a visual signal, either the distinctive emblem or the light signal specified in Article 6, or both, supplemented by the other signals referred to in Articles 7 and 8 of these Regulations.

-Article 7-Light signal
+Article 6-Light signal

-1. The light signal, consisting of a flashing blue light as defined in the Airworthiness Technical Manual of the International Civil Aviation Organization (ICAO) Doc.
-9051, is established for the use of medical aircraft to signal their identity.
+1. The light signal, consisting of a flashing blue light, is established for the use of medical aircraft to signal their identity.
 No other aircraft shall use this signal.
-Medical aircraft using the flashing blue light should exhibit such lights as may be necessary to make the light signal visible from as many directions as possible.
+The recommended blue colour is obtained by using, as trichromatic co-ordinates: